|Upper Township Administrators Agreement|

 A. Sick Leave

-As of July 1 of each year, *twelve (12) month* employees shall be entitled to twelve (12) sick leave days each year whether or not the employee reports for duty on the first day of school.
-Unused sick leave shall be accumulated from year-to-year, with no maximum limit. *As of September 1 of each year, ten (10) month employees shall be entitled to ten (10) sick leave days each year whether or not the employee reports for duty on the first day of school.*
+As of July 1 of each year, employees shall be entitled to twelve (12) sick leave days each year whether or not the employee reports for duty on the first day of school.
+Unused sick leave shall be accumulated form year-to-year, with no maximum limit.

 B. Personal Leave